Pseudomanifold/SimpleServer/README.md

 Note that the server runs under port 1031, which is 1024+7 and hence quite clever as well (see the answer to the previous question).

+## Acknowledgements

+Thanks to [Uri London](https://github.com/uri247) for very useful suggestions that helped improve the code.

 ## Licence

 The code is released under an MIT licence.